Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - Remove all superfluous Log.d
     - Add "fog", "light intensity shower rain", "heavy intensity rain", "thunderstorm with light rain" to weather images
     - Add unit tests
+    - Rename string.xml strings so that could match common pattern (related to city begin with "city_...")

     ?
     - "Ask about it"